spatialos/gdk-for-unity/README.md

 The SpatialOS Game Development Kit (GDK) for Unity allows you to quickly and easily build and host Unity multiplayer games.
 These games can use multiple server-side game engines across one seamless world to create new kinds of gameplay.

+If you're an Unity game developer and you're ready to try out the GDK, follow the [Get started](https://docs.improbable.io/unity/alpha/projects/fps/get-started/get-started) which will take you through the FPS Starter Project.

+---

 The GDK is composed of three layers:

 **The GDK Core:** a performant, data-oriented integration with our cloud platform SpatialOS, based on the familiar Unity-native workflows.